timsvoice/supplementary-buttons-anki/README.md

 ##### Enable Markdown

-(Markdown is disabled by default, because some people want a simpler addon.
-To enable it, go to settings and click the checkbox next to "Markdown".
-Restart Anki to complete the process.)
+Markdown is disabled by default, to keep this addon as modularised as possible.
+To enable it, go to settings and tick the checkbox next to "Markdown".
+Restart Anki to complete the process.

 ##### Using Markdown